Discover the Causes of Dry Eye and Treatment Options Available at our New Orleans Eye Care Center

 People with dry eye disease might experience a scratchy or burning feeling in the eyes, a feeling that something is in their eyes, excessive watering of the eyes, blurred vision, or irritation.
 Advanced dry eye disease can damage your cornea, resulting in impaired vision.

 But how can you be sure your discomfort isn’t the result of allergies or other eye injury?
-Our New Orleans eye doctors specialize in diagnosing, treating, and managing various types of dry eye and provide science-based health products to enhance your overall nutrition and relieve your dry eye discomfort.
+Our New Orleans eye doctor specializes in diagnosing, treating, and managing various types of dry eye and provides science-based health products to enhance your overall nutrition and relieve your dry eye discomfort.

 What Causes Dry Eye?